 Decorating the Bedroom with Plants

-If you’re looking for a good night’s sleep – plants are the answer here as well….
+If you’re looking for a good night’s sleep – arrange indoor plants stylishly in the bedroom.
+Plants are the answer here as well….
 It is argued it is healthier to sleep next to plants than next to another human being – in terms of respiration.
 Official, apparently!
 Plants help cleaning up and purifying the air.
 They filter indoor air pollutants such as formaldehyde and benzene which we are surrounded by because of refrigerators, wall paint and nail varnish.
 Whereas, of course, another human being exhale air we don’t need and compete with us for oxygen.

 Best Plants for Bedroom Air Quality